-CRABGRASS Not checked by earlier treatments may get tough, wiry and shoot seed spikes.
-Control measures should be taken to stop ripening of seeds to add further Crabgrass woe the following year.
+CRABGRASS not checked by earlier treatments may get tough, wiry and shoot seed spikes.
+In that situation CLOUT is the quick-acting answer to Crabgrass.

 Early fall is best time of year to fix up the lawn or to seed a new one.